 Fujifilm X-H1 vs Sony A6000

-The Fujifilm X-H1 and the Sony Alpha A6000 are two enthusiast cameras that were revealed to the public, respectively, in February 2018 and February 2014.
+The Fujifilm X-H1 and the Sony Alpha A6000 are two digital cameras that were revealed to the public, respectively, in February 2018 and February 2014.
 Both the X-H1 and the A6000 are mirrorless interchangeable lens cameras that are equipped with an APS-C sensor.
 Both cameras offer a resolution of 24 megapixels.

 Below is an overview of the main specs of the two cameras as a starting point for the comparison.

 |ISO 200-12800 (100-51200)||ISO 100-25600 (100-51200)|

 |14 shutter flaps per second||11 shutter flaps per second|